aymyo/aymyo/README.md

 ### Hi there 👋

-My name is Ayman and I'm a frontend developer and a designer wannabe 🌞
+My name is Ayman and I'm a frontend developer and a designer wannabe based in Barcelona 🌞

 Currently: